 This year has been an extremely busy one with some very enjoyable and satisfying books to translate.

-I’ve fulfilled a personal ambition: I was hoping to translate one novel from each of my three languages by the time I was 40.
-I’ve done that a bit early (not telling you how early!).
+I’ve fulfilled a personal ambition: I was hoping to translate one novel from each of my three languages by the time I was 40, which I’ve managed with a couple of years to spare!
 It’s also been a longstanding ambition to get into children’s books, and I’ve started off with some pretty awesome middle-grade fiction: Kathrin Rohmann’s Apple Cake and Baklava (from German) and Yulia Yakovleva’s The Raven’s Children (from Russian).

 It’s been a pleasure to work on some fantastic non-fiction including a very stylish craft/DIY book for kids (Phaidon) and the first of two Peter Wohlleben books I’ve been asked to translate for Rider Books.
 Given the phenomenal success of Wohlleben’s The Hidden Life of Trees (translated by Jane Billinghurst), it’s a great honour to be trusted with two more of his delightful books.
 I very much enjoyed co-translating with the brilliant Jessica West this year and hope we might do another book together soon.

-These are the books I’ve got coming out next year – including co-translations.
+These are the books I’ve got coming out in 2018 – including co-translations.

-I translated Bird of Paradise by Sudanese author Rania Mamoun for what should be a brilliant collection of short stories, edited by Sarah Cleave for Comma Press.
+I translated Bird of Paradise by Sudanese author Rania Mamoun for this dazzling collection of short stories by writers from the countries targeted by the US travel ban.
+It’s edited by Sarah Cleave for Comma Press and also out in the US with Deep Vellum press.

 Out on 25 January 2018

-Darf don’t have the blurb up on their website yet, but as I wrote here, this gorgeous book is a novel for late primary kids and early secondary, about asylum, how it feels to be a refugee, parallels between WWII and Syria, grandmas, recipes, a lost walnut that means the world and a budding friendship between Max and Leila.
+This is a lovely novel for late primary kids and early secondary (roughly 8-12) about asylum, how it feels to be a refugee, parallels between WWII and Syria, grandmas, recipes, a lost walnut that means the world and a budding friendship between Max and Leila.

 Out on 2 April